Vincamine/PipelineRunner/dev-docs/design/low-level-design.md

 - **Flyway**: Selected for database migration management to ensure database schema consistency across environments and track schema changes over time.
 - **Redis**: Used for caching and distributed locks because of its high performance, versatile data structures, and ability to improve application response times.
 - **JGit**: Implemented for Git operations as a pure Java implementation that doesn't require external git installations, making deployment simpler.
+- **WebSockets**: Used for real-time bidirectional communication with Workers, particularly for log streaming.
+- **Spring WebFlux**: Chosen for non-blocking HTTP client capabilities to communicate with Worker services efficiently.
 - **TestContainers**: Chosen for integration testing to provide real, isolated instances of databases and other dependencies in tests, improving test reliability and realism.

 #### 2.3.4 worker/build.gradle